WeidenhammerCommerce/wh/README.md

   )
 ```
 Notes for faster development
-1) We recommend creating an system alias for "bin/magento".
+1) We recommend creating a system alias for "bin/magento".
 Example: "bm"
 2) If multistore, we recommend setting the "default_theme" config along with "ask_if_multistore=0"